chrisjbryant/errant/demo/readme.md

 Specifically, from this demo directory run:

-`python3 ../parallel_to_m2.py -orig orig.txt -cor cor1.txt cor2.txt -out test.m2`
+`errant parallel_to_m2 -orig orig.txt -cor cor1.txt cor2.txt -out test.m2`

 This should produce a file called `test.m2` which is identical to `out.m2`.